floragunncom/search-guard-docs/_content/_docs_signals/rest_api_trust_store_get_one.md

 ### 200 OK

-The trust store was found, information about trust store are present in response body.
+The trust store was found, information about trust store is present in response body.

 ### 403 Forbidden